Celtics beat Warriors 116-100, take 2-1 lead in NBA Finals – KION546

 But as well as Boston played, it had its early lead erased in the third quarter by a Warriors seven-point possession that included a four-point play by Curry when he drew a flagrant 1 foul on Horford and 3-pointer by Otto Porter Jr to put Golden State in front 83-82.

-Boston recovered to take a 93-89 edge into the fourth.
-The Celtics got the lead back up to 102-91 in the fourth and outscored Golden State 23-11 in the quarter.
+Boston recovered to take a 93-89 edge into the fourth, then outscored Golden State 23-11 in the quarter.

 TIP-INS